Single Cooper pair transfer in stable and in exotic nuclei: The calculation of absolute cross sections

 In these expressions, the spatial and spin coordinates of the two transferred nucleons are explicitly referred to with the subscripts 1 and 2.
 The subscripts $A$ and $b$ indicate the core to which the position of each of the nucleons are referred to.
-The vectors $\mathbf{r}_{aA}$, $\mathbf{r}_{bB}$ and $\mathbf{r}_{fF}$ are the relative motion coordinates in the initial, final and intermediate channels respectively (note difference with Appendix B, where the intermediate--channel coordinate is denoted $\mathbf{r}_{cC}$).
+The vectors $\mathbf{r}_{aA}$, $\mathbf{r}_{bB}$ and $\mathbf{r}_{fF}$ are the relative motion coordinates in the initial, final and intermediate channels respectively.
+The transition potential responsible for the transfer of the pair is, in the \emph{post} representation,